Introduction to the buildsystem¶

 Official export templates are downloaded from the Godot Engine site: godotengine.org.
 However, you might want to build them yourself (in case you want newer ones, you are using custom modules, or simply don't trust your own shadow).

-If you download the official export templates package and unzip it, you will notice that most are just optimized binaries or packages for each platform:
+If you download the official export templates package and unzip it, you will notice that most files are optimized binaries or packages for each platform:

-If you are developing for multiple platforms, OSX is definitely the most convenient host platform for cross compilation, since you can cross-compile for almost every target (except for UWP).
+If you are developing for multiple platforms, macOS is definitely the most convenient host platform for cross-compilation, since you can cross-compile for almost every target (except for UWP).
 Linux and Windows come in second place, but Linux has the advantage of being the easier platform to set this up.